WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 * AG answered some questions about bi-factor model
 * JX give me suggestions to discuss the result of bi-factor Neuroticism

+KW: All really cool!
+Very helpful to have input on interpreting the bi-factor model :smiley_cat:

 #### What did you achieve?

 * reanalysis of harmavoidance using Python
 * Analyze mean diffusivity of harm avoidance paper and redraw the figure
 * I felt I had experience for my graduation thesis after revising Ang's thesis.
+  * KW: hahahaha - well prepared!
 * Read papers of neuroticism and discuss it with experienced people

 #### What did you struggle with?